-You should also qualify for cold weather payments if you qualify for the Warm Home Discount.
+You may qualify for cold weather payments if you get:

-The payments are made when temperatures drop below freezing for more than a week between the beginning of November and the end of March.
+The payments are made when temperatures drop below freezing in your area for 7 days in a row between the beginning of November and the end of March.

 You don't need to apply.
 Payments are made automatically.

 The winter fuel payment is a grant of £100 to £300 to help older people with energy bills in winter.
 To qualify for the payment, you must have been born on or before 5 November 1953.

 How much you get depends on your age, if you receive certain benefits and if you live alone or with others.

 You might be able to get help from your energy supplier to make your home more energy efficient.

 Switch energy supplier